Holiday

 Perfect Chocolate Chip Cookies | Lemon & Mocha

 The best part was that there was always a batch of them somewhere in the house.
-Whether they were stocked in the freezer or a fresh batch was sitting warm and gooey on the cooling racks in the kitchen, Babu made sure we never were lacking chocolate chip cookies.
-I have not been able to perfect the Babu cookie as I remember it, slightly cakey and chewy, and part of that is probably because the memories associated with some foods can tend to elevate them in your mind.
+Whether they were stocked in the freezer or a fresh batch was sitting warm and gooey on the cooling racks in the kitchen, Babu made sure we were never lacking chocolate chip cookies.
+I have not been able to perfect the Babu cookie as I remember it – slightly cakey and chewy – and part of that is because sometimes the memories associated with foods can tend to elevate them in your mind.
 So instead, after much practice in the kitchen I now make my own delicious chocolate chip cookies.

 Perfect Chocolate Chip Cookies | Lemon & Mocha